-This course aims to help students improve their academic writing skills.
+This course aims to help students improve their academic writing style, organization and written expression.
 Particular attention is given to awareness and development of academic writing structures, from essay organization to paragraph development to sentence-level detailing.
-Students also learn the basic conventions of evaluation and incorporation of outside resources.
+Students also learn to make use of data to support and explain ideas, and to recognize and employ the basic conventions of evaluation and incorporation of outside resources, as well as appropriate patterns of organization.
 This course is taken in conjunction with EAP 125.
-A student who successfully completes EAP 120 (with a minimum final grade of C) must take EAP 130 the following semester.
+After completing EAP 120, a student must take EAP 128 or EAP 130 the following semester.
+A minimum grade of C in both EAP 120 and EAP 125 is required to continue to EAP 130.

-EAP 125 Academic Reading and Vocabulary
+EAP 125 Approaching the Academic Text